dates1967/simpleinvoices/si4win/ReadMe.txt

 	* SQLServer,SQLAddress,SQLPort
 		* Advanced settings for the MySQL server, change these only if you have a port conflict or want to disable the SQL server to use a remote server.
+		* Note that changing these settings will require you to reconfigure Simple Invoice's 'config.ini'

 ==Software Versions:==